MaloLM/arc-genesis/README.md

 - **`self_sufficient_kaggle_submission.ipynb`**: The notebook used for submissions via the [second approach](#using-a-self-sufficient-notebook).
 This method ensures your notebook is entirely self-sufficient, without relying on external imports.

-- **`local_bench.ipynb`**: A notebook for evaluating your solutions locally using the provided evaluation set (not the Kaggle one).
+- **`local_benchmark.ipynb`**: A notebook for evaluating your solutions locally using the provided evaluation set (not the Kaggle one).
 This allows you to benchmark your performance in a controlled environment before submission.

 ## Kaggle publication